Edited by: Jessica Merritt

 DEN has white courtesy telephones located throughout the airport where passengers can dial 2000 for customer service assistance.
 Information booths are also located around the airport for details on services and facilities.

-DEN has a dedicated nursing room within each concourse.
+DEN has dedicated nursing rooms within each concourse.
 These are located at:

 DEN ranks as one of the top 10 pet-friendly U.S. airports, so DEN has a lot to offer your furry friend when flying.